 - Order of repayments - If you already owe a balance on your credit card when you take out the cash advance, your card issuer might put your payments towards your regular purchases first, and once they are paid off, they will then apply your payments to your cash advance balance.
 If you only make the minimum payment, or pay less than your total purchase balance, this means your cash advance balance and its higher APR will be outstanding for longer, allowing more interest to accumulate.
 Your card issuer’s specific policies on calculating and applying your minimum payments will be listed in your card’s user agreement.[4]

-Can a cash advance damage my credit score?
+Can a credit card cash advance hurt my credit score?

 Taking out a credit card cash advance won’t directly hurt your credit score, but there are indirect ways that cash advances can impact your credit score negatively in the long run.